 Cleaning isn’t as simple as most people seem to think.
 And cleaning pricing isn’t always a straightforward process.
 Sometimes, there are bad actors who use less than honourable practices in order to get more work and you should be aware of such practices.

 At the end of the day, most attempts at lowering prices translate to a loss of quality, security, and customer care.
 Even more, this creates an environment where the lowest bidders are rewarded.
 All of this affects you, but you only find out about it once you’ve been burned.

-Now that you’ve peeked behind the curtain, you can make more informed decisions about the services you choose and you know what might hide behind exceedingly low prices, it’s easy to see the cheapest route isn’t always the most valuable.
+Now that you’ve peeked behind the curtain, you can make more informed decisions about the services you choose.
+Knowing what might hide behind exceedingly low prices, it’s easy to see the cheapest route isn’t always the most valuable.
 Choose wisely.